-These days it’s a little bit harder to find TV shows that the whole family can sit down and enjoy together.
+These days it’s a little bit harder to find family-friendly TV shows that the whole family can sit down and enjoy together.
 Either the show skews a little too young, so the older kids and parents aren’t interested, or it’s too mature and the little kids won’t get it.

 There are a few shows though, that my family can sit down and watch as a family and have a great time!

 Masked Singer (Network TV, Hulu)

 The masked singer features celebrities dressed in elaborate costumes singing and dancing to popular songs.
 The fun for adults is trying to figure out who is behind the mask.
 Even though many kids won’t know the celebrities behind the mask, they still have fun watching the awesome singing and dancing in the fun costumes.

 In a brand new show, Will Arnett hosts several teams of Lego masters who have to complete various challenges using Legos.
 The structures they come up with and the amazing stories keep both kids and adults engaged in the outcome.
 This will be extra fun if your kids already love Lego.

 Even though this show has been around for. ev. er.
 It still has the power to bring the whole family together and laugh.
 My kids were pretty nervous when they changed hosts again (from Tom Bergeron to Alfonso Ribeiro), but they love Alfonso just as much, if not more than Tom.
 He’s a perfect host to the show, and it’s still super fun.